proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 Executing using a Test Descriptor
 =================================

-To Execute *All* tests in a given test descriptor file simply type (remember in this example, the name of our file is `test-descriptor.json`):
+To execute *All* tests in a given test descriptor file, simply type (remember in this example, the name of our file is `test-descriptor.json`):

 ::